Mattress: Foundation

+This type of bed base is often used as an alternative to traditional box springs, which may be less durable and may not provide adequate support for heavier mattresses.
+Grid-top foundation bed bases are typically more durable and may offer greater stability for the mattress.

+The grid-top design also allows for better weight distribution and can reduce pressure points, which can be beneficial for people with back pain or joint issues.
+Additionally, the open design of the foundation can make it easier to move and store compared to bulkier box springs.

 Typically the measurements of a foundation will be about 1–2″ shorter than the measurement of a mattress.

 Fabric cover

 Ticking is the protective fabric cover used to encase mattresses and foundations.
 It is usually designed to coordinate with the foundation border fabric and comes in a wide variety of colors and styles.
 Mattress fabrics can be knits, damask or printed wovens, or inexpensive non-wovens.
 During the past decade, along with the rise in popularity of all-foam beds, stretchy knit ticking on the bed's top panel has become a standard look on both innerspring and foam beds.
 Most ticking is made with polyester yarns.
 More expensive mattress fabrics may contain a combination of polyester with rayon, cotton, silk, wool or other natural yarns.

 Up until the early 2000s, beds were normally upholstered with a single fabric.
 This was usually a damask ticking or, for inexpensive bedsets, a non-woven fabric covering all surfaces of the mattress and foundation.
 Today's bedsets are covered with up to six different fabrics: A better quality circular knit or woven damask on the top panel—the bed's sleeping surface; a matching or contrasting (usually woven) fabric on the border of the mattress; a matching or contrasting (usually woven) fabric on the foundation side panels; a 'non-skid' woven or non-woven fabric on the surface of the foundation and reverse side of the mattress; and a non-woven dust cover on the under side of the foundation.
 Some North American mattress producers are beginning to use furniture upholstery fabrics on the bed's borders giving beds a more European, home furnishings look.